jortgui/Coursera_GettingCleaningData_Week4_Assignment/README.md

 * ... additionally, any of the previous could end with ".x", ".y" or ".z"

 **MD** is the main magnitude descriptor.
-It is composed of different components the script allow uppercase to differentiate between the several components. e.g.
+It is composed of different components and the script allow uppercase to differentiate between the several components. e.g.

 * **MD** = "BodyAcc" (Body + Acc)
 * **MD** = "BodyAccJerk" (Body + Acc + Jerk)

+Acc, Gyro, Mag... are not replaced by the complete word to avoid too long names, in order to apply the same rule, ".Gravity" is replaced by ".Grav".
+"Body" is not replaced because is already short.

 #### 5. Create an independent tidy data set
-<span style="color: blue;">r.all</span> has several rows for the same subject and activity.
-This step
-creates a new indpendent table stored in <span style="color: blue;">t.all</span> with mean values for those rows with the same subject and activity.
-To do that the script used
-<span style="color: green;">group_by</span> from <span style="color: green;">dplyr</span> to gropy by
-subject and activity, the output is piped to <span style="color: green;">summarize_all</span> to obtain the mean of all values grouped by subject and activity. <span style="color: blue;">t.all</span>
+**r.all** has several rows for the same subject and activity.
+This step creates a new indpendent table stored in **t.all** with mean values for those rows with the same subject and activity.
+To do that the script uses **group_by* from **dplyr** to gropy by subject and activity, the output is piped to **summarize_all** to obtain the mean of all values grouped by subject and activity.
-has 68 columns and 180 rows.
+**t.all** is the final tidy data set, has 68 columns and 180 rows.

+#### 6. Write output
+The scripts writes the final tide data set **t.all** in the working directory as a text file following the specifications of the assignment, using **write.table** with *row.name = FALSE*.
+The ouput file is *tidy_data.txt* and has the columns separated by space.

+The text file can be loaded into R using *read.csv("tidy_data.txt", sep = "")* or *read.table("tidy_data.txt", header = TRUE)*